DrFloflo/CamSentry/README.md

-# Cam-Detect: YOLOv11 RTSP Stream Processor
+# CamSentry: YOLOv11 RTSP Stream Processor

 Cam-Detect is a Python-based application designed to monitor and process multiple RTSP camera streams in real-time.
 It leverages the power of a YOLOv11 model to perform object detection, identifies specific classes (e.g., "person", "cat"), and triggers a webhook with an annotated image upon detection.

+Branch jetson-nano optimized for jetson P3450

 ## Features